altuntasfatih/exercism-elixir/README.md

 # Solutions of Exercism elixir practices
-[Exercism](https://exercism.io) is a platform which offers code practices and mentorship for everyone. <br/>
+[Exercism](https://exercism.io) is a platform that offers code practices and mentorship for everyone. <br/>
-I have followed elixir track and I have almost completed all practices for it. <br/>
+I have followed the elixir track and almost completed all practices on it. <br/>

 Exercises
  * [Accumulate](https://github.com/altuntasfatih/exercism-elixir/tree/master/accumulate)